 The library’s mission is to collect, preserve and provide science-based resources in support of the UW Aquatic Sciences Center and the two programs it administers, the Water Resources Institute and the Sea Grant Institute.
 One of the ways we do this is to preserve the library collection for future as well as historical value.
 Several projects highlight this preservation mission.

-NEW November 2021 Bimaadiziwin Nibi – Water is Life
+Bimaadiziwin Nibi – Water is Life

 A look into what Indigenous communities in the upper Midwest are doing to conserve & protect water.
 Presented as a story map.
 A Wisconsin Sea Grant and Great Lakes Indian Fish & Wildlife Commission collaboration.